hollyperley23/OldTube-TV/readme.md

 ## usage

 now that you're in, you can just use it as it is, but there is a bit more you can do.

+Type your instance and then any kind of TV, Leanback or XL by /xl, /tv, /leanback etc. Some of them (like Leanback Lite V3 or Google TV) needs Flash.

 navigate to **/flags** to change settings locally. here, for example, you can set up The Wayback Machine as a video data source. but look through, there is a lot more.